Things to look for when you book a Tampa Fishing Charter

 I have been a fishing charter guide full time for 15 years in Tampa Bay and called this area home my entire life.
 Growing up, fishing this area, I have watched the growth in Tampa Bay and the fishing guide industry grow beyond anything I ever imagined.
 Before Google and other search engine companies most people would book a fishing charter in Tampa Bay based on a referral, a TV fishing show, radio, or featured magazine article.
 Typically, the fishing guide featured, or on TV did something good in the industry or came highly recommended.
-This made booking a fishing guide a lot easier to kinda know what you were getting into.
+This made it easy to book a tampa fishing charter and know what you were getting into.
 Nowadays the average joe typically looks for a Tampa fishing charter on the internet and quickly becomes more confused than when they started due to the amount of pop up ads, reviews, and booking referral sites.
 It becomes downright confusing.
 I’m using this blog post to give people a better understanding of what is fake and what is real, what questions to ask and what answers to look for.
 While everyone on the internet seems like the best thing around there is a difference between Tampa Fishing Charters.

 Make sure the fishing guide you choose is licensed and insured.
 While this seems like a standard, it’s not.
 Ask for the Coast Guard license number.
 If they cannot provide it don’t book.
 This is required for anyone to run a fishing charter in Tampa and take any type of payment.
 Believe it or not people are doing fishing charters illegal, the Florida Wildlife Commission has been cracking down on this it has become so much of an issue.
 As for insurance its actually not required by the state but do you really want to go on a fishing charter in the open water if they don’t have any type of insurance?
 Chances are if the guide is cutting corners by not having insurance he is probably doing the same with his equipment or boat.
 The key is to have a great day of fishing but more importantly get back to the dock safe.